stoicispod/stoicismpod_com/_episodes/2025-03-18-understanding-impressions-in-stoicism-meditations-311.md

 — Reason must lead our decisions: Emotions are valuable, but they should be informed by rational understanding.
 A truly great person is one who sees things as they are and allows reason to guide their responses.
 — Withholding assent is not neutrality: Refusing to form an opinion does not mean avoiding bias; it is itself an assent to inaction.
 Stoicism calls us to engage with reality and make rational, virtuous choices based on the best information available.

 Join The Society of Stoics at https://community.stoicismpod.com.
-Members enjoy ad-free episodes, weekly journaling prompts, a membership medallion, and access to regular live calls and discussions.
+Members enjoy ad-free episodes, weekly journaling prompts, a membership medallion, and access to regular live calls and discussions

 Get on the list: https://stoicismpod.com/list
 Go ad-free: https://stoicismpod.com/members